josephkerkhof/kerkhof.dev/content/posts/path-finding-ai/index.md

 You can see that the first few generations look pretty random, but by about generation 5 or 6 the dots pretty much have it figured out.
 By generation 8 or so it's about the same for each iteration and they've stopped improving.

-To determine which dots did the best in a generation a success function is used:
+To determine which dots did the best in a generation, a success function is used:

 ```java
 public void calculateFitness(Pair<Integer, Integer> goalPosition){